nbkhope/bookrater/README.md

 bin/rails s
 ```

+The server will be available at http://localhost:3000

-To run the frontend server, use the following command from the `App/` directory
+To run the **frontend server**, use the following command from the `App/` directory

 ```
 ruby -run -e httpd . -p 9000
 ```

+The frontend server will be available at http://localhost:9000